Kosheen: Solitude (2013–2015)

 On 8 November 2013, Kosheen debuted a video for the song "Harder They Fall" as an introduction to their fifth studio album, Solitude.
 Four days later, the band uploaded the artwork to Solitude along with a release date of 25 November 2013.

+Reunion (2019–present)

+In 2019 the band reunited and started touring.
+No plans have been announced for new albums.

 Solo projects

 In September 2015, Markee Ledge announced he was releasing a solo album, Elevate, featuring Susie Ledge on the title track.

 As of 2017, the members were working on their solo projects.